nicoguaro/nicoguaro.github.io/pages/about.rst

 .. type: text

 I am Nicolás Guarín-Zapata.
-I am an Engineeer in Physics, MSc in Engineering and PhD candidate with emphasis in Computational Mechanics.
+I am an Engineer in Physics, an M.Sc. in engineering and a Ph.D. candidate with an emphasis on Computational Mechanics.

 Some Interest Areas (in alphabetical order):